jessegmeyerlab/proteomics-tutorial/manuscript.md

 Recently the Hao Lab has revisited these common contaminant sequences in an effort to update the protein sequences, test their utility on experimental data, and add or remove entries [@DOI:10.1101/2022.04.27.489766].

 In addition to these environmentally unintended contaminants, there are known contaminants that also have available protein sequence collections (or can be generated using the steps above) and should be included in the search space.
-These can include the media cells were grown in (e.g., fetal bovine serum), food fed to cells/animals (e.g., Caenorhabditis elegans grown on Escherichia coli) or known non-specific binders in affinity purification (i.e., CRAPome [@PMID:23921808]).
+These can include the media cells were grown in (e.g., fetal bovine serum [@PMID:20641139; @PMID:33532042], food fed to cells/animals (e.g., Caenorhabditis elegans grown on Escherichia coli) or known non-specific binders in affinity purification (i.e., CRAPome [@PMID:23921808]).
+The common Repository of Fetal Bovine Serum Proteins (cRFP)[@PMID:31475827] are protein lists of common protein contaminants and fetal serum bovine sequences used to reduced the number of falsely identified proteins in cell culture experiments.
+Cells washed or cultured in contaminant free media before harvest or the collection of secreted proteins depletes most high abundance contaminant proteins but the sequence similarity between contaminant and secreted proteins can cause false identifications and overestimation of the true protein abundance leading to wasted resources and time on validating false leads.
 As emphasized throughout this section, accurately defining the search space is essential for accurate results and, especially in the case of contaminants, requires knowledge of the experiment and sample processing to adequately define possible background proteins.

 ### Choosing the right database